boredhuman/JNA-ClassInjector/README.md

 # JNA-ClassInjector
 Inject a class into another running JVM.
+Run as adminstrator for best results.
+This will only work on windows x64.